rimusz/istio-brigade-CI-CD/README.md

-# KubeCon 2017 Demo
+# KubeCon 2017 Istio and Brigade CI/CD Demo

-I presented this demo at KubeCon + CloudNativeCon North America 2017
+Brian Redmond presented this demo at KubeCon + CloudNativeCon North America 2017

 Details of the talk are here: https://kccncna17.sched.com/event/CU7b